r-owen/seguin_web_server/README.md

       and it is not due to the loom losing power or the USB cable becoming disconnected, you might try reloading the page.

-    * The server only allows one web browser to connect, and the most recent connection attempt wins.
-      (This prevents an old zombie connection from hogging the loom).
-      If the connection is dropped on the device (e.g. phone or tablet) you want to use for weaving, simply reload the page on that device to regain the connection.

 ## Remembering Patterns

-The web server keeps track of the most recent 25 patterns you have loaded (including the most recent pick number and number of repeats, which are restored when you select a pattern).
+The web server keeps track of the most recent 25 patterns you have used in a database (including the most recent pick number and number of repeats, which are restored when you select a pattern).

-However, at present this information is only contained in memory.
-It will be lost if the server loses power (or if you shut it down).
-Thus it is safest to write down where you are at the end of a weaving session.
+The patterns in the database are displayed in the pattern menu.
+If you shut down the server or there is a power failure, all this information should be retained.

+If you are worried that the pattern database is corrupted, or just want to clear it, you can start the server with the **--reset-db** argument, as explained above.

 ## Planned Improvements

 * Test this software on a real loom.

 * Add support for other languages.

-* Use a database to store patterns and the current pick.

 ## Developer Tips